Majūō: Release

 The game has had a high resell value.
 A 2016 guide listed it as selling for 30,000 yen with just the cartridge, and 100,000 yen with the cartridge and box.
 In 2018, stores reselling copies of the original game could sell the game for prices as high as 58,300 yen to 69,800 yen.

 The game was given a limited re-release in a physical media format on May 24, 2018 by Softgarage via Columbus Circle.
 It retailed for 5,580 yen.

 Reception

 The game was noted for its high difficulty.

-Upon release, four reviewers from Famitsu gave it a score of 23/40.

 Stuart Hunt of Retro Gamer praised the game saying "It's wonderfully atmospheric and amazingly detailed, exhibiting the same impressive attention to detail that Konami afforded to early Castlevania games."
 Retro Gamer also recommended the game among the top five games for British gamers to import, alongside Magical Pop'n, DoRemi Fantasy, Chrono Trigger, and Ogre Battle.
 They described the game as "Castlevania with a Gun", and questioned why the game was not released outside of Japan.

 Nintendo Life reviewed it and gave it an 8 out of 10 score.